WHO’S THE CLOWN WITH THE CAMERA?

 5. Fellini, Rome and the Paparazzi

-It is Federico Fellini who invented the word “paparazzi”.(15) It happened as part of the preparation for his brilliant, episodic masterpiece, La Dolce Vita (1960).
-The film was ostensibly about the failure of a generation.
-La Dolce Vita follows an aspiring writer, Marcello, who is unable to use the classical literature of the past, that he loves and has learned to use, to describe the vast economic inequalities and vulgarities of the present moment - they don't seem to line up, and so he sells his talent to become a gossip reporter, and then a publicity agent.
+It is Federico Fellini who invented the word “paparazzi”.(15) It happened as part of the preparation for his brilliant, episodic masterpiece La Dolce Vita.
+The film was ostensibly about the failure of a generation, and follows an aspiring writer, Marcello, who is unable to use the classical literature of the past, that he loves and years to use in a contemporary context, to describe the vast economic inequalities and vulgarities of the present moment - they don't seem to line up, and so he sells his talent to become a gossip reporter, and then a publicity agent.
 Fellini clearly uses Marcello as a sounding board to speak about a whole generation that failed to remain true to the idealistic commitments of their youth, and who consciously sold themselves to the multinational business and media conglomerates of the post-war ruling elites.
-As Marcello begins his tenure as a gossip reporter, in the mold of Walter WInchell, he gets a sidekick - a young man permanently on a scooter, always sitting in the back seat with both hands precariously on his 2 1/4 camera with a flash - the photographer provides the illustrations to Marcello's lurid stories.
+As Marcello begins his tenure as a gossip reporter, in the mold of Walter WInchell, he gets a sidekick - a young man permanently on a scooter, always sitting in the back seat with both hands precariously on a 2 1/4 camera with a flash - the photographer provides the illustrations to Marcello's lurid stories.
 Fellini named this young photographer Paparazzo, taking the name from an Italian dialect word that means "annoying insect" - explaining in an interview with Time magazine: "Paparazzo...suggests to me a buzzing insect, hovering, darting, stinging."(16) Photographers had by 1959, when the film started production, already become more aggressive, taking greater risks as the money got better - they would shout names, usually just a first name or a wave, to get a response from their usually indifferent or defensive subjects.
 A certain percentage did respond, smile, and wave back, making this standard practice.
 The scooter was the perfect tool as the photographer could make a quick entrance and survey the field.
 If something interesting was happening the photographer moved fast and got his shots, then ran back to the scooter which was waiting with a co-worker ready at the throttle.
 They would then take off into traffic, darting between cars, or even going against traffic, making a chase impossible.

 In 1958 Fellini had seen a photograph by the photojournalist Pierlugi Praturlon of the young Swedish actress Anita Ekberg who had presumably hurt her foot near the Trevi Fountain, and lifting up her skirt to survey the damage had fallen into the water head first exposing her magnificent figure.(17) Was the picture news?
 Was it a publicity stunt?
 Did it matter?
 No one seemed to know, and more importantly no one seemed to care.
 This ennui, this lack of feeling, this ironic, bemused indifference was new.
 Fellini sensed a radical re-direction of morals and manners for the postwar period in Europe that neorealism was ill equipped to deal with.
 Unlike the polite facades of morality and rectitude of previous generations (including those that Fellini grew up with) there was a sardonic, bemused, disregard, reminiscent of early, pre-Christian attitudes - exemplified by Petronius' "Satyricon" - a great (and very funny) literary masterpiece that would be adapted by Fellini a decade later.
 Fellini took the Trevi fountain incident, and, with modifications, expanded on its significance until it became the major fulcrum on which the narrative of La Dolce Vita would hang.
 It is one of the most brilliant set pieces in the maestro's body of work.
 The scene in many ways is simple.
 Marcello and Anita, after a long interview, and some flirting, take a road trip on Marcello's expensive sports car, and discover a street cat.
 As Marcello goes off to find some milk Anita wanders into the Trevi Fountain on a lark to cool off, with the water splashing on her while she wears an evening dress.
 Marcello returns and after a moment of reflection he realizes that he must join her in this unnamed pagan ritual, and wades into the fountain wearing a suit.

 In the middle of the night, up to their waists in water Anita blesses him with some water carefully sprinkled on his head - in the spirit of the Catholic faith that permeates Rome (they have visited the Vatican earlier) but to no avail - the fountain at that very moment is shut off and Marcello is doomed.
-As the water is shut down Fellini brilliantly cuts from his majestic close-ups to a long shot of the couple in the water, with a pizza delivery man on a bicycle in the foreground having stopped to observe the incredible scene.
-The brief shot returns us not only to "reality" but places the scene within a historical context - for it is as if the pizza delivery man was from an earlier neorealist film by Rossellini or Desica, now teleported to the present moment, to see the end of his world and the beginning of something new, strange and powerful - but what was it?
-Fellini was the first to understand that the ambiguous and suggestive images by Pierluigi Praturlon - which were not taken seriously as photography or as art - then or now - were more emotionally powerful than those in the traditional entertainment media or the art world.
-He used the pictures to full advantage, allowing Pierluigi and his friend and fellow cameraman Velio Cioni on the set, and subsequently hiring Tazio Secchiaroli as the official photographer for his subsequent film, 8 1⁄2, that would prove to be one of his most enduring works.
+As the water is shut down Fellini brilliantly cuts from his majestic close-ups to a long shot of the couple in the water, with a pizza deliveryman on a bicycle in the foreground having stopped to observe the incredible scene.
+The brief shot returns us not only to "reality" but places the scene within a cinematic historical context – a privileged moment where history shifts on its axis and a new chapter begins - for it is as if the pizza delivery man was from an earlier neorealist film by Rossellini or De Sica, now teleported to the present moment, to see the end of his world and the beginning of something new, strange and powerful, but what was it?
+Fellini was the first to understand that the ambiguous and suggestive images by Pierluigi Praturlon, which were not taken seriously as photography or as art - then or now - were more emotionally powerful than those in the traditional entertainment media or the art world.
+He used the pictures to full advantage, allowing Pierluigi and his friend and fellow cameraman Velio Cioni on the set, and subsequently hiring Tazio Secchiaroli as the official photographer for his subsequent film, 8 1⁄2 (1963), that would prove to be one of his most enduring works.
 But just who were these young men on scooters?

 6. Paparazzi Before Paparazzi